Space To Care

 Cities are about connecting.
 From helping us get from point A to point B, to introducing us to the people we see, cities join us along our journey.
 The design of our built environments can influence our perspectives, our possibilities, our capacity for empathy and make the necessary space for more voices.
 The opportunity to create community where we live is often hindered by the design and culture of privatizing public space.
 We travel from home to car to work and back without the serendipity of meeting people in the in-between—it doesn’t exist anymore.

-Developments that include facilities for child care, elder care and health care can make it logistically and physically possible for more people to participate in the economy—elevating more families financially, improving their physical and social well-being, and respecting the full spectrum of lifespan.
+Developments that include facilities for child care, elder care and health care can make it logistically and physically possible for more people to participate in the economy—elevating more families financially, improving their physical and social well-being, encouraging resilience and respecting the full spectrum of lifespan.
 We all have an intrinsic human need to belong; we all need somewhere to go, something to do and someone to see; whether we are eight or eighty.
 The city is for everyone and the design of its built environments should communicate that.
 Creating an ecosystem of care is imperative for creating a culture of connection, opportunity and hope—for everyone.

-Shop common humanity merch
+shop common humanity merch

 Common humanity is a shared state of being linked with basic ethics of altruism derived from the human condition, symbolizing physical care, social intelligence and compassion towards each other and self.